-What Is the Law About a Plane That Does An Emergency Landing On a Road?
+What Is the Law Applicable to Situations Where a Plane Did An Emergency Landing On a Roadway?

-It is a very rare event; but does happen a few times per year, that an aircraft makes an emergency landing on a highway or roadway.
+A plane or other aircraft landing on a highway is, thankfully, a very rare event; however; in an emergency situation this can, and does happen.
 After an emergency landing, the Highway Traffic Act, R.S.O.
 1990, c.
 H.8 imposes various requirements relating to the timing and method for removing the aircraft.

 After an emergency landing of an aircraft upon a highway, meaning any type of road defined as a "highway" per the Highway Traffic Act, the aircraft must be removed as soon as reasonably possible.
 Furthermore, if removal of the aircraft will involve use of the highway for a flight take-off, then the take-off must be performed by a commercial pilot, who is a person other than the pilot who performed the emergency landing.
 Additionally, among other things, a police force or police service must approve the use of the highway for take-off of the aircraft and provide, sensibly so, traffic control.
 Specifically, the Highway Traffic Act states:

 Aircraft on highways

 Removal of aircraft from highway after emergency landing

 187 (1) Where an aircraft has made an emergency landing on a highway, the pilot in command thereof, if he or she is physically capable, shall, as soon after landing as is reasonably possible, remove or cause it to be removed from the roadway.